 Where and When to Plant

 You should always situate plants in areas that match their growing requirements.
 This is true no matter what the season, but it is especially true in summer.
-Summer is when rising temperatures, bright sunlight, and hot, drying winds can be at their most extreme.
+Summer is when rising temperatures, bright sunlight, and hot, dry winds can be at their most extreme.
 New plants that prefer part shade but tolerate full sun in spring may wilt before they have a chance to situate their roots in the summer.

 In this case, you can still undertake a successful planting by giving the plant what it prefers – a partly shady location.
 If for some reason you simply must plant in full sun, endeavor your planting on a cloudy day or in the cooler temperatures of late evening.